Blendify/blender-manual/trunk/blender_docs/manual/modeling/surfaces/editing.rst

 NURBS Control Points Settings
 =============================

-.. admonition:: Reference
-   :class: refbox

-   | Mode:     Edit Mode
-   | Panel:     Curve Tools (Edit Mode) and Transform

 We saw in a :ref:`previous page <modeling-surfaces-weight>` that NURBS control points have a weight, which is the influence of this point on the surface.
-You set it either using the big *Set Weight* button in the *Curve Tools* panel (after having defined the weight in the number button to the right), or by directly typing a value in the *W* number button of the *Transform* panel.
+You set it either using the big *Set Weight* button in the *Curve Tools* panel (after having defined the weight in the number button to the right), or by directly typing a value in the :kbd:`W` number button of the *Transform* panel.

 Adding or Extruding